 Harmonica Masters Workshops

 The international character of the Harmonica Masters Workshops has always meant that the majority of the classes have been held in English.
-As the HMW take place in Germany, in 2015 we decided to offer a Master Workshop in German for the first time, taught by Marko Jovanovic.
-His class was a great success and we're glad to welcome Marko back for the 3rd time in 2018.
+As the HMW take place in Germany, in 2015 we decided to offer a Master Workshop in German, taught by Marko Jovanovic, director of the Harmonica School Berlin.
+His class has proven to be a great success and Marko will be with us for the 4th time this year.

 We look forward to welcoming you to Trossingen,

 Steve Baker & Michaela Kitzke